supriya-project/supriya/docs/source/advanced/clocks.rst

 real time consumed.
 This makes them suitable for unit-testing logic expecting online clocks, or for implementing non-realtime rendering of usually-online musical patterns.

+..
+TODDO:: Need a better name than "clock context".

 Lifecycle
 ---------